Coronavirus disease (COVID-19) information for pharmacists

 This Special Arrangement has been implemented by the Commonwealth as an immediate and interim option to enable patients to access necessary medicines via telehealth services while they are confined to their homes.
-More robust electronic prescribing arrangements are being fast tracked with upgrades to healthcare provider clinical software well underway.
-This is anticipated to be ready (for 80% of general practices and community pharmacies) by May 2020.
+Progressive deployment of electronic prescribing in a steady and managed approach is expected by September 2020.

 What does this Special Arrangement allow?

 Under this Special Arrangement, prescribers can provide a digital image or copy of a person’s prescription following a telehealth consultation to the patient’s pharmacy of choice via fax, email or text message.
 A digital image should include the prescription barcode where applicable.

 Is this Special Arrangement available in every state and territory?